DeepInMotion/ShapGCN/README.md

 If you have any questions, feel free to email `felix.e.f.tempel@ntnu.no`.

-Please cite our paper if you use this code in your research. :)
+Please cite our papers if you use this code in your research. :)
 ```
 @misc{tempelExplainingHumanActivity2024,
 	title = {Explaining {Human} {Activity} {Recognition} with {SHAP}: {Validating} {Insights} with {Perturbation}